f-alonso-vendrell/SimpleCosmologicalModel/SimpeEVotingScheme.md

 Voter can decide not to share the vote right until the last moment while in FOO scheme that is done is 2nd phase (voting), even though encrypted and can be suitable for later attacks.

 ## References

-[FOO]: https://link.springer.com/book/10.1007/3-540-57220-1	"Fujioka, A., T. Okamoto and K. Ohta, A practical secret voting scheme for large scale elections,in:   J. Seberry and Y. Zheng, editors, Advances in Cryptology – AUSCRYPT’92 (1992)"
+FOO: https://link.springer.com/book/10.1007/3-540-57220-1	"Fujioka, A., T. Okamoto and K. Ohta, A practical secret voting scheme for large scale elections,in:   J. Seberry and Y. Zheng, editors, Advances in Cryptology – AUSCRYPT’92 (1992)"